huggingface/blog/peft_merging.md

 </div><br>

 <div style="background-color: #e6f9e6; padding: 16px 32px; outline: 2px solid; border-radius: 5px;">
-🧠 Similar to <code>cat</code> method, this method also allows for LoRA adapters with different rank.
-In addition one can choose the rank for the resultant merged LoRA adapter which defaults to the maximum rank among the participating LoRA adapters.
-A limitation of this approach is that it require a lot of GPU memory for performing the SVD operation.
+🧠 Similar to <code>cat</code> method, this method also allows for LoRA adapters with different ranks.
+In addition, one can choose the rank for the resultant merged LoRA adapter which defaults to the maximum rank among the participating LoRA adapters.
+A limitation of this approach is that it requires a lot of GPU memory for performing the SVD operation.
 </div>

 ### TIES (`ties` , `ties_svd` )

 This builds upon the `linear` and `svd` methods by changing the way merged adapters are computed from task weights and result in the `ties` and `ties_svd` methods, respectively.
 In TIES (TRIM, ELECT SIGN & MERGE), one first computes the task weights which in our case would be the LoRA adapters $A$, $B$ for non svd variant and their product $BA$ for svd variant.
 After this, you prune the smallest values of the task weights and retain the top-k values based on the specified fraction `density` .
-Then, you calculate the majority sign mask from the participating pruned task weights, multiple task tensors with the user provided weightage followed by disjoint merge based on the majority sign mask.
-For majority sing mask computation, you have two options:
+Then, you calculate the majority sign mask from the participating pruned task weights, multiply task tensors with the user provided weightage followed by disjoint merge based on the majority sign mask.
+For majority sign mask computation, you have two options:

-1. `total`  which considers the magnitude as well as sign when calculating the majority sign
+1. `total` considers the magnitude as well as sign to get the majority sign, i.e., sum up all the corresponding weights;
-2. `frequency` which considers only the sign of the value when calculating the majority sign.
+2. `frequency` only considers the weight sign to obtain the majority sign, i.e., sum up the sign of all the corresponding weights.

 For more details, refer to the paper: [TIES-Merging: Resolving Interference When Merging Models](https://arxiv.org/abs/2306.01708).